yaseenyahya/mosumbi_dx_launcher/README.md

 Contributions to the Mosumbi_dx Launcher project are welcome!
 Feel free to open issues for suggestions, bug reports, or feature requests.
 Additionally, pull requests are encouraged for implementing enhancements or resolving issues.

-**For the paid version that works on Windows 11 and without disabling dwm.exe, contact me directly:**
+**To get the paid version compatible with Windows 11, without screen flickering or graphic disturbances caused by disabling dwm.exe, please contact me directly.**

 **Phone:** +923331375203
 **Email:** yaseenyahya021@gmail.com